donnybrilliant/terminal.sh/README.md

 - hidden files and a tool to find them (.files?) ls -a?
 - another way to upgrade tools?
 - shoult i be using socket.emit => callback instead of socket.on?
 With callback the user cant do anything while it works, which is good?
-- tool information on server might not be the smartest.
 - need to check vulnerable boolean on server.services on connection to server
+- settimeout based on tool level vs exploit level, with loader

 ### Improvements

+- emphasize workflow! if this then that, without rootkit you cant run anything on the server almost.
+- local/server differentiation and tools that work on both.
+- backdoor to control miners from a distance ++
 - TOOLS ARE TOO STATIC!
 - Guest restrictions (no alliances done - tool restrictions - what more?)
-- remove login command from ssh
+- remove/change login command from ssh
 - Check over gameHandlers, they might not do what I want
 - refactor data/.json handling/structure
 - move fileData handling from login.js to fileSystem.js?